-During the hours of 2pm till 6pm, one additional person may visit your baby when accompanied by one parents.
+During the hours of 3pm till 6pm, one additional person may visit your baby when accompanied by one or both parents.
 This can be either one of the grandparents at a time, or only one nominated family member or friend.
 Unfortunately, no other visitors will be permitted to visit your baby while they are receiving care on the Neonatal Unit.
+To minimise the risk of infection, we ask that visitors do not handle or cuddle the babies whilst they are in the Neonatal Unit.